thegetty/inventories-and-surveys/content/part-2/chapter-7.md

 ### Historic Context and Thematically Based Surveys

-The concepts of historic contexts and thematic frameworks, as defined in the **sidebar in chapter 2**, can be applied to heritage surveys to consistently identify, categorize, and evaluate resources that reflect important aspects of the history and development of an area.
+The concepts of historic contexts and thematic frameworks, as defined in the [sidebar in chapter 2](/part-1/chapter-2/#sidebar-2), can be applied to heritage surveys to consistently identify, categorize, and evaluate resources that reflect important aspects of the history and development of an area.
 The planning phase is the time to consider if a context and/or theme-based approach will be used for the survey and how the approach will be developed and implemented.
 Taking such an approach can be a substantial undertaking, depending on the scope and size of a survey, and it can impact survey budget, schedule, and personnel needs.
 [Chapter 8](/part-2/chapter-8/) draws on the example of SurveyLA to provide useful information for designing historic context and theme-based surveys.

 ### The Role of Community Outreach and Engagement